Luciao-sama/ExperimentalOne/README.md

 This repository is built step by step in the tutorial and was pooped out by Luciao I think, haha!
-XD Now we're mixing in le caca de GitHub or something, mwahahaha
+XD Now we're mixing in le caca de GitHub or something, mwahahaha ANother change to try out the pull.
+Pulling on poop is pretty funny tbh!